The binary log contains “events” that describe

 You can display the contents of binary log files with the mysqlbinlog utility.
 This can be useful when you want to reprocess statements in the log for a recovery operation.
 For example, you can update a MySQL server from the binary log as follows:

-mysqlbinlog also can be used to display replication slave relay log file contents because they are written using the same format as binary log files.
-For more information on the mysqlbinlog utility and how to use it, see Section 4.6.8, “mysqlbinlog — Utility for Processing Binary Log Files”.
-For more information about the binary log and recovery operations, see Section 7.5, “Point-in-Time (Incremental) Recovery Using the Binary Log”.
+mysqlbinlog also can be used to display the contents of the relay log file on a replica, because they are written using the same format as binary log files.
+For more information on the mysqlbinlog utility and how to use it, see Section 4.6.9, “mysqlbinlog — Utility for Processing Binary Log Files”.
+For more information about the binary log and recovery operations, see Section 7.5, “Point-in-Time (Incremental) Recovery”.

 Binary logging is done immediately after a statement or transaction completes but before any locks are released or any commit is done.
 This ensures that the log is logged in commit order.